seoklee/til/java/JUnit.md

 - @Before
 	- Some behaviour before test
 - @After
-	- Some behaviour before test
+	- Some behaviour after test
 - @BeforeClass
 	- Before any methods in the test class is executed
 - @AfterClass